mvolkmann/blog/src/swift/why-swift.md

 Parameters can be given default values.
 This allows them to be omitted in calls.
-However, specifying a default value for a parameter does not remove the need specify its type.
+However, specifying a default value for a parameter does not remove the need to specify its type.

 For example: